rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Foundational & Workload Security.md

 | Launch Time Protection - VM Confidentiality                  | `setup: workload-conf-vm` in playbook or via `--extra-vars` as `setup=workload-conf-vm` in CLI |
 | Launch Time Protection - Container Confidentiality with Docker Runtime | `setup: workload-conf-containers-docker` in playbook or via `--extra-vars` as `setup=workload-conf-containers-docker`in CLI |
 | Launch Time Protection - Container Confidentiality with CRIO Runtime | `setup: workload-conf-containers-crio` in playbook or via `--extra-vars` as `setup=workload-conf-crio`in CLI |

+> **Note:**  Orchestrator installation is not bundled with the role and need to be done independently.
+Also, components dependent on the orchestrator like `isecl-k8s-extensions` and `integration-hub` are installed either partially or not installed